davidnormo/davidnormo.github.io/markdown/dont-mock-me-summary.md

 - to make mocking simpler in other tests

 ## 3. "Functions should do or delegate, never both"
-- delegators can be isoltation tested via mocks
+- delegators can be isoltation tested via mocks testing their contracts
-- ‎logic functions can be pure and tested behaviourly
+- ‎logic functions should be pure and tested for their behaviour

 ## 4. Outside in testing with mocks